 Wait, What’s It Called Again?
 Dart-MOUTH?

 Dartmouth (DART-muth) College is the smallest of the Ivy League schools.
 Its founder, Reverend Eleazar Wheelock, established the College in rural Hanover, New Hampshire in 1769 as an institution to educate Native Americans.
 Like all Ivy League schools, Dartmouth has a long and distinguished reputation for educational excellence, and the College offers a broad range of educational options with traditionally strong areas in business, engineering, medicine, and liberal arts studies.
 The most popular undergraduate majors are economics, government, computer science, and engineering, but a liberal arts emphasis ensures that students have the opportunity to take courses from a variety of departments.

 Ok, I’m Intrigued.
-So How Do I Apply?
+So How Do I Apply to Dartmouth?

 Dartmouth has one streamlined application process, as it only accepts the Common Application.
 A complete application for admission must include the following components: